Cargo.toml file for a top-level binary crate.

 Item 24: Re-export dependencies whose types appear in your API

-The title of this Item is a little convoluted, but working through an example will make things clearer.
+The title of this Item is a little convoluted, but working through an example will make things clearer.1

 Item 25 describes how cargo supports different versions of the same library crate being linked into a single binary, in a transparent manner.
-Consider a binary that uses the rand crate; more specifically, one which uses some 0.8 version of the crate:
+Consider a binary that uses the rand crate—more specifically, one that uses some 0.8 version of the crate:

 [dependencies]